orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

 * Do not use nested *DEPENDs generators.

+* During build, the ebuild should not
+   - halt or freeze the computer
+   - produce heavy swap
+   - lag multitasking
-* During build, the ebuild should not halt the computer, produce heavy swap, lag multitasking, cause data loss with the kernel OOM killer, random build failures (undeterministic build order problems).
-Halting or slow down could be considered a Denial of Service.
+   - cause data loss with the kernel OOM killer
+   - have random build failures (undeterministic build order problems) Halting or slow down could be considered a Denial of Service (DoS).
 See CVSS availability definition for details.
 The ebuild should override the user provided option with `MAKEOPTS="-j1"` with reason in commented code if those problems are present.

 * The ebuild should not do unusal activity.
   See [XZ Utils backdoor](https://en.wikipedia.org/wiki/XZ_Utils_backdoor)